proofprotocol/DECLARATION/README.md

 The infrastructure of trust should not be owned by the people whose claims it is meant to verify.

+Right now products are being built that use agents.
+Agents are booking travel, executing trades, writing code, sending emails, and making purchasing decisions on behalf of humans and other agents.
+Nobody has a verifiable record of what any of them actually did or why.

+When something goes wrong - and it will - there is no proof.
+No receipt.
+No witness.
+No record that cannot be altered after the fact.
+Until now.

 Read the full statement in the declaration.

 ## Authorship